nextcloud/gallery/.github/issue_template.md

 #### Cloud log
 <!--
-The log has the name owncloud.log or nextcloud.log and is found in the data folder -->
+The log has the name nextcloud.log and is found in the data folder -->

 <details>